You can “go green” when it comes to bug repellents, too!

 - Herbs such as basil, mint and tansy repel flies.

-- Mix a combination of white wine vinegar and water and add some or all of the herbs, citronella, eucalyptus, lavender or tea tree oils.
+- Make an organic spray: Mix a combination of white wine vinegar and water and add some or all of the herbs, citronella, eucalyptus, lavender or tea tree oils.
 Then, add to a liquid detergent in a spray bottle and shake well.

 Try some of these home remedies to repel insects before purchasing the more expensive and extremely harmful products that contain toxic chemicals.